 DR. AIDAN GENIK

-Dr. Genik’s evidence-based treatment approach includes spinal adjustments, joint and soft tissue mobilizations, instrument assisted soft tissue techniques, athletic taping and exercise rehab therapy.
-Dr. Genik’s certifications in Functional Range Release and Functional Range Conditioning guide his hands-on and exercise approach.
+Dr. Genik utilizes an evidence-based approach to care, incorporating joint and soft tissue mobilizations, instrument-assisted soft tissue techniques, exercise rehabilitation, and spinal adjustments.
+He holds certifications in both Functional Range Release (FRR) and Functional Range Conditioning (FRC), which guide his hands-on and movement-based treatment strategies.

 CONNOR LEWIS

-Connor is a Physiotherapist and Strength and Conditioning Coach (NSCA-CSCS).
-Born and raised in North Vancouver, he completed his Bachelor’s degree in Kinesiology at Simon Fraser University, all while playing on the varsity NCAA Division II Basketball team.
+Connor is a Physiotherapist and co-owner of Coast Performance Rehab Squamish.
+Born and raised in North Vancouver, he completed his Bachelor’s degree in Kinesiology at Simon Fraser University, where he also played on the varsity NCAA Division II Basketball team.

 QUITA HARMAN